SitramSoft/HomeLab/README.md

 ```

 ### pfSense - NTP server setup
 pfSense acts as a NTP server for all clients in my local network which gives the posibility to have this configuration.
+Server configuration has been done based on instructions [here](https://kifarunix.com/how-to-configure-ntp-server-on-pfsense/) and summarized below.

 The configuration is done trough web interface in section **Services / NTP / Settings**